Seeing Through Uncertainty: Free-Energy-Inspired Real-Time Adaptation for Robust Visual Navigation: Experiments

-We compare the proposed TTA-Nav with six baselines: Pretrained-Nav, DD-PPO, TENT, SHOT-IM, DUA, and TENT-DUA.
-Among these baselines, TENT, SHOT-IM, DUA are task-agnostic and can be seamlessly integrated into our navigation model.
-Moreover, they have good performance in image recognition under domain shift and visual corruptions, the latter being a subset of domain shift.
-All baselines are evaluated with the same Gibson validation scenes used in \cite{mezghan2022memory}.
-Parameters of DD-PPO and Pretrained-Nav are frozen during testing, while others have adaptation. \begin{compactitem} \item{\textbf{Pretrained-Nav}} is our navigation model that is fine-tuned from DD-PPO as explained in \autoref{sec:methods}. \item{\textbf{DD-PPO \cite{wijmans2019ddppo}}} is the SOTA on a point-goal navigation task.
-See \autoref{sec:methods} for more details. \item{\textbf{DUA} \cite{mirza2022dua}} has the same model architecture as Pretrained-Nav, with the difference in that DUA updates the BatchNorm statistics $\hat\mu_{k}$ and $\hat\sigma_{k}$ during the test time with running mean and variance as explained in \eqref{eq:running_mean} and \eqref{eq:running_var}.

-\item{\textbf{TENT \cite{wang2020tent}}} is initialized with Pretrained-Nav's architecture and parameters.
-Then, the model is fine-tuned with entropy loss during the test time.
-We follow the original implementation of TENT by updating BatchNorm affine parameters but not updating other parameters.
+We compare the proposed FEP-Nav methods with seven baselines.
+Among these baselines, TENT, SHOT-IM, DUA, MemBN and Buffer are task-agnostic and can be seamlessly integrated into our navigation model.
+All baselines are evaluated with fourteen unseen scenes and 994 episodes \cite{xiazamirhe2018gibsonenv} used in \cite{mezghan2022memory}.
+We use Habitat simulator~\cite{habitat19iccv} where the robot has 4 actions: move forward (0.25m), turn left (10°), turn right (10°) and stop.
+An episode ends when the robot takes a stop action.
+During the evaluation, we allow the robot to take up to 500 environment steps in an episode.
+Parameters of DD-PPO and Pretrained-Nav are frozen during testing, while others have adaptation. \textbf{Pretrained-Nav} is our navigation model that is fine-tuned from DD-PPO as explained in \autoref{sec:methods}.
+The model is trained with 72 training scenes as in \cite{mezghan2022memory}. \textbf{DD-PPO \cite{wijmans2019ddppo}} is the SOTA on a point-goal navigation task.
+See \autoref{sec:methods} for more details. \textbf{DUA} \cite{mirza2022dua} has the same model architecture as Pretrained-Nav, with the difference that DUA updates the BatchNorm statistics $\hat\mu_{k}$ and $\hat\sigma_{k}$ during test time with running mean and variance as explained in \eqref{eq:running_mean} and \eqref{eq:running_var}. \textbf{TENT \cite{wang2020tent}} is initialised with Pretrained-Nav's architecture and parameters.
+The model is then fine-tuned with entropy loss during test time.
+We follow the original implementation of TENT. \textbf{SHOT-IM} \cite{liang2020shot} is initialised with the architecture and parameters of Pretrained-Nav.
+During test time, the model undergoes fine-tuning using the Information Maximisation (IM) loss. \textbf{MemBN} \cite{kang2024membn} and \textbf{Buffer} \cite{kim2026buffer} introduce additional test-time adaptation layers that can be integrated with BatchNorm layers; therefore, we apply these methods to Pretrained-Nav.
+Buffer uses the TENT update rule and is therefore treated as a gradient-based adaptation method.
+Accordingly, for TENT, SHOT-IM, and Buffer, we reset the adapted parameters to their pretrained values at the beginning of each episode, as we find that accumulating updates across many episodes leads to model collapse.

-\item{\textbf{TENT-DUA}} closely resembles TENT, but differs primarily in its treatment of BatchNorm statistics update.
-While TENT-DUA employs moving average to update BatchNorm statistics, TENT does not use moving average.
-We expect this method to outperform TENT because it combines the advantages of both TENT and DUA.